gem/oq-irmt-qgis/svir/help/source/12_using_r_scripts.rst

 When the script is executed, the dialog shown in :numref:`fig-boxplotDialog` allows the user select one of the available layers, then one of its fields.
-In the `Unit` text field, the user can write the measurement unit to be displayed in the y label in the plot.
-By pressing `Run`, R is started, running the `boxplot` function on the selected data and setting the plot labels accordingly (see :numref:`fig-boxplotOutput`).
+In the :guilabel:`Unit` text field, the user can write the measurement unit to be displayed in the y label in the plot.
+By pressing :guilabel:`Run`, R is started, running the `boxplot` function on the selected data and setting the plot labels accordingly (see :numref:`fig-boxplotOutput`).